 We walked north across the Peace Memorial Park filled with beautiful trees, toward the Cenotaph for A-Bomb Victims, the Flame of Peace, and Reflecting Pool.
 As we walked, I became aware of a few people who may have been old enough to have been alive at the time of the bomb, which brought awareness of its impact into the present for me – there are thousands of survivors living with the ongoing effects of the blast and radiation.

-We continued walking to the Children’s Peace Monument, which is topped by a statue of Sasaki Sadako, a child who developed leukaemia as a result of atomic radiation, who folded 1000 origami cranes in the hope that would save her life.
+We continued walking to the Children’s Peace Monument, which is topped by a statue of Sasaki Sadako, a child who developed leukaemia as a result of atomic radiation.
+Sasaki Sadako folded 1,000 origami cranes in the hope that folding them would save her life.
 In her memory, and as a symbol of hope for peace, strings of origami cranes from around the world are housed in glass booths in a semicircle behind the monument.

 The Genbaku-domu-mae (A-Bomb Dome) is a sombre reminder of the blast.